ropensci-archive/roweb2/content/technotes/2019-10-09-cran-checks-api-update.md

 ## CRAN Checks API

-To make CRAN check data available in a machine readable way I decided to build an API.
-Two years ago I [introduced the cran checks API](https://recology.info/2017/09/cranchecks-api/) on my blog.

-Over the two years the API has gotten some tweaks and fixes, some of which are very recent.
+To make CRAN check data available in a machine readable we [built out the CRAN checks API](https://recology.info/2017/09/cranchecks-api/).
+Over the two years since it began, the API has gotten some tweaks and fixes, some of which are very recent.

 When the API first came out the only routes were: